mlcommons/training/data_generation/fractal_graph_expansions/README.md

 The train and test sets will also each feature a separate metadata file output_prefix_train/test_metadata.pkl.
 The metadata contains a pickled graph_expansion.SparseMatrixMetadata object entailing the number of interactions, users and items in each data set.
+(Don't forget to import graph_expansion.SparseMatrixMetadata before pickle.load(...)).

 If the original rating matrix (after filtering) has (n, m) (users, items) then the synthesized matrix will have about